Stefka92/periwinkle-pilates/README.md

 ## Frameworks, Libraries & Programs Used
 https://lucid.app/ - Used to create wireframes.

 Git - For version control.

 Github - To save and store the project files for the website.

-Gitpod- Used to deploy the website.
+Gitpod - Used to deploy the website.

 Google Fonts - To import the fonts used on the website.

 Font Awesome - For the icons used on the website.

 Google Dev Tools - Used to test styles and fix features within the website.

 Pexels.com- Used to access and download free images for the website.

-Coloors- Used to create a colour palette for the design.
+Coloors - Used to create a colour palette for the design.

 Am I Responsive?
 To view the website image on a range of different devices.

+freeformatter.com - Used to format my HTML and CSS.

 ### Deployment
 Github Pages was used to deploy the live website.
 The instructions to achieve this are below: